Euphredes/Greanleaf/README.txt

 Negate the rest as passage to her.

 XVII.
-Attitude starts at the destination. it's only a matter of physical demonstration to get my body there.
+Attitude starts at the destination.
+It's only a matter of physical demonstration to get my body there.